Chiroptera/curriculum_vitae/README.md

 # Compile
 From the CV directory run `latexmk diogoaosCV.tex -pdf -outdir=output`.
 This will generate a PDF file on the output folder.

+`bash push.sh "commit message"` adds all files, commits and pushes branches master and gh-pages.